DontEvenThink/Terminal-thingy/CONTRIBUTING.md

-# how to help my dumbass
+# how to help my idiot self

 if you somehow found this project then:
 1. how the hell did you find me